Fijian voices drowned out as seas rise

 King tides also threaten their properties.
 He says the soil erosion is hastening.

-“We’ve moved what we can but we don’t know how long that will last until it’s in the ocean,” he told AAP.
+“We’ve moved what we can but we don’t know how long that will last until it’s in the ocean,” he said.

 Climate change and pollution have also impacted fishing in the area.
 The 35-year-old never struggled to catch a boatload of fish when he was young.